postmanlabs/labs-docs/Getting-Started/installing_the_postman_chrome _app.md

 ###Install Postman

-Postman is a Chrome App.
-This means that Postman can only run on the Chrome browser.
-To use Postman, you will first need to [install Google Chrome](http://www.google.com/chrome/).
+Postman is a Chrome and Mac App.
+This means that Postman can run on the Chrome browser.
+To use Postman in Chrome, you will first need to [install Google Chrome](http://www.google.com/chrome/).

 If you already have Chrome installed, head over to [Postman&#39;s page](https://chrome.google.com/webstore/detail/postman-rest-client-packa/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) on the Chrome Webstore and click 'Add to Chrome'.